-Angular Resolution & LAS: The ALMA primary beam is much less than the angular size of the Sun (e.g., 21" vs ~1920" in band 6).
+Angular Resolution & LAS: The ALMA primary beam is much less than the angular size of the Sun (e.g., 24" vs ~1920" in Band 6).
 The Sun therefore fills the ALMA primary beam and its sidelobes with complex emission.
-Dense snapshot uv coverage is essential and, for accurate recovery of "absolute" brightness, total power mapping observations are also needed.
-To this end, Cycle 4 offers observations of the Sun that use a hybrid array comprised of both the fixed-station ACA 7m antennas and the 12m array in configurations C40-1, -2, and -3, corresponding to angular resolutions of approximately 3.4", 1.8", and 1.2" in band 3 and 1.5", 0.8", and 0.5" in band 6, respectively.
+Dense snapshot uv-coverage is essential and, for accurate recovery of "absolute" brightness, total power mapping observations are also needed.
+To this end, Cycle 5 offers observations of the Sun that use a hybrid array comprised of both the fixed-station ACA 7 m antennas and the 12-m Array in configurations C43-1, -2, and -3, corresponding to angular resolutions of approximately 3.4", 1.8", and 1.2" in Band 3 and 1.5", 0.8", and 0.5" in Band 6, respectively.
 An angular resolution of 1" corresponds to ~730 km on the Sun.
-Fields of several arcminutes are typically mapped through mosaicking techniques, with up to 150 offset pointings relative to the solar ephemeris.
-The largest angular scales are recovered using fast-scan mapping techniques using the total power antennas.
+Fields of several arcminutes are typically mapped through mosaicking techniques, with up to 150 offset pointings relative to a PI-specified solar ephemeris that provides offset pointing coordinates and optionally corrects for differential solar rotation.
+The largest angular scales are recovered using fast-scan mapping techniques with the total power (TP) antennas to map the entire Sun with a total field of view of 2400".

-Spectral Resolution: These are continuum observations and so the observations were made in TDM mode and default channelization was used.
+Spectral Resolution: These are continuum observations and so the observations were made in TDM mode and default channelization is used.

 Sensitivity and Observing Time: The source dominates the system temperature although, for solar mode observing in the "active Sun mode", the receiver temperature is $\sim 1000$ K. For imaging programs requiring "large" fields, mosaicking is required with each pointing receiving a few seconds integration time on source.
-The sensitivity is limited by time variability of the source, details of the uv sampling, as well as integration time and bandwidth.
-For example, a test source yielded an rms of approximately 70 K (GHz-s)-1/2 for band 3 and 113 K (GHz-s)-1/2 for band 6.
-With Cycle 4 data, for which 40 antennas in the 12m array and 10 antennas in the 7 m array are offered, the sensitivity will be significantly better.
+The sensitivity is limited by various systematic effects: time variability of the source, details of the uv-sampling, as well as integration time and bandwidth.
+However, test data using 30 antennas yielded an rms of approximately 26 K (GHz-s)-1/2 for Band 3 and 68 K (GHz-s)-1/2 for Band 6.
+With Cycle 5 data, for which 43 antennas in the 12-m Array and 10 antennas in the 7 m array are offered, the sensitivity will be significantly better.